dagger/dagger/docs/use-cases/1227-node-ci.md

 ### Set up all dependencies

 - Next we set up all the containers and tools we will need for the other steps.
-In this case it is a Node container for building the application and all the tools bundled into NPM, a Gitleaks container to run a secret detection scan and Sonarscanner for static code analysis.
+In this case it is a Node container for building the application and all the tools bundled into NPM and Sonarscanner for static code analysis.
 I do not imagine this will often be called with a dagger do command and is more useful as a pre-requisite for other actions.

 ```cue
 actions: {